georgebrindeiro/map_manager_api/map_manager_api.rst

   Set a link between two frames, if the link (or its reverse) exists, its transform and confidence are replaced.
 ``deleteLink(frame0: FrameId, frame1: FrameId)``
   **PTF: I think this should have a link ID.
 What if there is more than one link between frames?
 The real question is: Do we think of these links as pseudomeasurments, where you can have more than one connecting two frames?
 Or do we think of these links as our best guess for geometry, where pseudomeasurements used in graph relaxation should be stored at the edge?**
+  **SM: I agree about the real question, and I do not have a definitive answer to it.
+About the link ID, if we have multiple link types I think that the tuple (frame0, frame1, LinkType) should be the ID.**

   Remove the link (or its reverse) between two frames.
 ``setFrameData(frame: FrameId, Data: data)``
   Set data for ``frame``, if ``data.type`` already exists, the corresponding data are overwritten.